Skip to main content

 prompt = weave.ref("support_prompt:v3").get()

-Use prompt versions in production
+Use prompts in production

 1. Develop and test a new prompt version.